w3nest/rx-vdom/doc/assets/tutorials.basics.md

 `flex` or `grid`.
 </note>

-Additional information can be found in the [ChildrenOptionsAppend](@nav/api.ChildrenOptionsAppend) API documentation.
+Additional information can be found in the <api-link target="ChildrenOptionsAppend" kind="interface"></api-link>
+API documentation.

 ### Replace Policy